Afghanistan

 Recommendation for Action

-• DMAC should update its programme of work for fulfilling its CCM Article 4 obligations and completing clearance of remaining contamination.
+• DMAC should update its programme of work for fulfilling its CCM Article 4 obligations and completing clearance of remaining CMR contamination.

-Download the full 2023 report for Afghanistan
+Download the full 2024 report for Afghanistan

-Click here to download the full "Clearing Cluster Munition Remnants 2023" report for Afghanistan.
+Click here to download the full "Clearing Cluster Munition Remnants 2024" report for Afghanistan.